diettim/NMMA/README.md

-EOS                -- the chiral EFT EOSs used for our study POSSIS_lightcurves -- EM lightcurves that used as input for gwemlightcurves bilby_patches      -- all necessary code changes to redo our analysis with parallel_bilby posterior_samples  -- all posterior samples from our individual analysis steps
+EOS                -- the chiral EFT EOSs used for our study POSSIS_lightcurves -- EM lightcurves that used as input for gwemlightcurves bilby_patches      -- all necessary code changes to redo our analysis with parallel_bilby gwemlightcurve_intructions -- instructions to use gewmlightcurves for our analysis posterior_samples  -- all posterior samples from our individual analysis steps